What happens after a student is admitted?

 104 Pittman Building

 If you choose to live off campus, it will be your responsibility to find your own housing.
-You can begin your search by visiting the local newspaper apartment listing.
+You can begin your search here.

 What happens to credits I have earned in my home country or in other U.S. colleges/universities?